 Discover your IT infrastructure

-A major step in your pre-migration checklist is to collect facts and figures about your existing IT environment to understand the technology solutions implemented by your company.
+A major step in your pre-migration is to collect facts and figures about your existing IT environment to understand the technology solutions implemented by your company.
 Check if your on-premises environment meets the requirements for the setup by considering these areas: